TabularEditor/TabularEditorDocs/te3/third-party-notices.md

-      ii.  require distributors and external end users to agree to terms that protect it and Microsoft at least as much as this agreement; and iii. indemnify, defend, and hold harmless Microsoft from any claims, including attorneys’ fees, related to the distribution or use of your applications, except to the extent that any claim is based solely on the unmodified distributable code.
+      ii.  require distributors and external end users to agree to terms that protect it and Microsoft at least as much as this agreement; and iii. indemnify, defend, and hold harmless Microsoft from any claims, including attorneysâ€™ fees, related to the distribution or use of your applications, except to the extent that any claim is based solely on the unmodified distributable code.

    c) Distribution Restrictions.
 You may not:

-      i.  use Microsoft’s trademarks or trade dress in your application in any way that suggests your application comes from or is endorsed by Microsoft;
+      i.  use Microsoftâ€™s trademarks or trade dress in your application in any way that suggests your application comes from or is endorsed by Microsoft;
 		  or
-      ii. modify or distribute the source code of any distributable code so that any part of it becomes subject to any license that requires that the distributable code, any other part of the software, or any of Microsoft’s other intellectual property be disclosed or distributed in source code form, or that others have the right to modify it.
+      ii. modify or distribute the source code of any distributable code so that any part of it becomes subject to any license that requires that the distributable code, any other part of the software, or any of Microsoftâ€™s other intellectual property be disclosed or distributed in source code form, or that others have the right to modify it.

 3. DATA COLLECTION.
 The software may collect information about you and your use of the software and send that to Microsoft.
-Microsoft may use this information to provide services and improve Microsoft’s products and services.
+Microsoft may use this information to provide services and improve Microsoftâ€™s products and services.
 Your opt-out rights, if any, are described in the product documentation.
 Some features in the software may enable collection of data from users of your applications that access or use the software.
 If you use these features to enable data collection in your applications, you must comply with applicable law, including getting any required user consent, and maintain a prominent privacy policy that accurately informs users about how you use, collect, and share their data.
-You can learn more about Microsoft’s data collection and use in the product documentation and the Microsoft Privacy Statement at https://go.microsoft.com/fwlink/?LinkId=521839.
+You can learn more about Microsoftâ€™s data collection and use in the product documentation and the Microsoft Privacy Statement at https://go.microsoft.com/fwlink/?LinkId=521839.
 You agree to comply with all applicable provisions of the Microsoft Privacy Statement.